Autofill and Saved Passwords

 Does Using Autofill Leak Data Between Accounts?

 No!
-Some people don't like that they can see autofill data (for example an email address from one client in Session A autofilled in a Session B when they go to sign into a different clients' email) but using the autofill feature does NOT mean that your accounts are sharing data in any way.
+Some people don't like that they can see autofill data (for example an email address from one client in Identity A autofilled in a Identity B when they go to sign into a different clients' email) but using the autofill feature does NOT mean that your accounts are sharing data in any way.
 Autofilling is stored in the browser settings and this data is not available to websites.

 But if it bothers you to even see that happen you can always turn autofill and saved passwords off.